Alicia-Nicklin/EMAT10006_Block5_Assessment/README.md

 Guys - please work in your branch and let me know when you're done.
 I will then create pull requests for me to merge code into the master branch.
 Thanks.

-Please clone your respective branch and commit/push to that, eg:
+Please clone your respective branch and commit/push to that.
+If you are using the command line, external editor etc, use this command:

   git clone https://github.com/Alicia-Nicklin/EMAT10006_Block5_Assessment --branch Networks-dev